The following walks are all local and have been specifically, sourced, tried and tested to suit a multitude of fitness levels and abilities.

 You could consider calling into The Saddle Rooms for lunch (restaurant in the Tupgill Estate next to The Forbidden Corner).

-Or perhaps the Sandpiper Inn or Black Swan in Leyburn which are also both lovely.
+Or perhaps the Sandpiper Inn in Leyburn which are also both lovely.

 Route if starting in Leyburn - West from Leyburn via the Leyburn Shawl to Tullis Cote, then south past Bolton Hall, over the River Ure and across Middleham High Moor to Melmerby.
 East across country to Caldbergh and Coverham, then north-west through the Tupgill Park Estate (the location of The Forbidden Corner).
 Finally east to Middleham and north-west back to Leyburn.